dctech/speaking/README.md

 ## Organizers

 Reach out to the speakers whose talks interest you!
 See also: [talks grouped by author](https://dctech.github.io/speaking/).
+Source code for this is in this repo, in `index.html`.

 ## Community